 How Long Does It Take To Grow Magic Mushrooms

-“How long does it take to grow magic mushrooms”? is probably the most common question that newbies have when embarking on the passion project.
+“How long does it take to grow magic mushrooms”? is a very common question that newbies have when embarking on their new passion project.
 While growing your magic mushrooms is a rewarding hobby and purchasing them from a dispensary is becoming common in some areas, this is not available to everyone in the world just yet.

-The good news is that growing mushrooms is easier to start than you might think.
+The good news is that growing mushrooms is easier than you might think.
 Depending on your goals, it doesn’t have to be expensive.
-You can order mushroom grow kits to get a taste, or, if you want the full experience, keep reading this guide to learn how to build a basic at home setup.
+You can order mushroom grow kits to get a taste, or, if you want the full experience, keep reading this guide to learn how to build a basic at-home setup.

 Most supplies are easily found in grocery stores and garden centres.
 The trickiest part – mushroom spores – are even legal to buy in most places, as they contain no psilocybin.